awslabs/amazon-kinesis-video-streams-webrtc-sdk-js/README.md

 The SDK classes are made available in the global window under the `KVSWebRTC` namespace.
 For example, `window.KVSWebRTC.SignalingClient`.

 The SDK is also compatible with bundlers like Webpack.
-Follow the instructions in the next section to install the NodeJS module version.
+Follow the instructions in the next section to install the NodeJS module version for use with your bundler.

 #### In NodeJS
 The preferred way to install the SDK for NodeJS is to use the npm package manager.
 Simply type the following into a terminal window: